adlibre/Adlibre-DMS/docs/index.rst

 Validator
 ---------
-Validator is a plugin to handle validation of a file.
+Validator is a plugin to handle validation of a file's contents.

 Methods: